MY MILESTONES:

 MY EARLY JOURNEY

-At the criminal intelligence unit in the Force, I assumed positions at one point as the head of the Crime Statistics Branch and eventually as Head of the Intelligence Analysis Processing Division at the Immigration Intelligence Unit on secondment.
+At criminal intelligence unit in the Force, I assumed positions at one point as the heads of Crime Statistics Branch and eventually of the Processing Division at the Immigration Intelligence Unit on secondment.

 I eventually returned to the Force firstly as part of the doctrines unit at criminal intelligence where I was also tasked at writing the criminal intelligence master plan for the Home Affairs ministry.
 After ten years at intelligence, I moved and spent another eight years (from the year 2000) heading the unit tasked with building SPF’s capacity (training and consulting) on the works of Learning Organization and the five disciplines.
 This was housed at the Corporate Planning Division of PHQ.

-I then became involved in drawing up processes and developing annual corporate work plans for the organization including facilitating meetings led by Commissioner and the Police Annual Conferences.
-But my focus was on understanding persistent issues officers faced on the ground, such as piling up of urgent files, natures of certain crimes, manpower turnover, assisting units to develop their organizational statements, and so on.
+I then became involved in drawing up processes and developing annual corporates workplans for the organization including facilitating meetings led by Commissioner and the Police Annual Conferences.
+But my focus was on understanding persistent issues officers faced on the ground, such as piling up of urgent files, natures of certain crimes, manpower turnover, assisting units develop their organizational statements and so on.

 There was one thread, however, that held all of these tasks together for me.